 Why is my phone’s camera not working?

 1. Check other apps that use the camera like Instagram, Lightroom, and Snapseed.
-See if the camera is working with those apps or if it is a general problem.
+See if the camera is working with those apps or a general problem.

 2. Turn off your device so it can reboot and clear the RAM (short-term memory) and software bugs and turn it back on.